NoRoboto/vanhack-test/Readme.md

 - No tests.
 - unused imports, lack of linter rules.
-- The logical navigation does not work at all well, bad UX.
+- The logical navigation does not work at all well, (little bad UX).
-- Some UI components are more affectionate than others: p.
+- Some UI components are more polish than others.
-- Some inconsistencies in the styles, the theme, typos, etc. are not reused.
-(I'm human).
+- Some inconsistencies in the styles, the theme (not reused), typos, etc. (I'm human).

 ## Creators